bradbeattie/django-urlmagic/README.md

 # Pending functionality

-Singular views that can do "create or detail" or "create or update" depending on the absence or presence of the object in question.
+Singular add view should redirect to the detail view if the object already exists